PROJECT · TOK0 / FIELD COMPRESSION UNIT

 3 · Output match

-If output_match patterns are defined, only blocks matching at least one are kept.
-Useful for tools where 95% of output is throat-clearing and only the trailing summary matters (e.g. pytest -v).
+If output_match patterns are defined, only blocks matching at least one survive.
+Useful for tools where 95% of output is preamble and only the trailing summary matters (e.g. pytest -v).

 4 · Line select

-Per-line include / exclude regexes.
-Excludes win over includes on conflict.
-Lines are matched against trimmed content.
+Per-line include/exclude regexes.
+Excludes win on conflict.
+Lines match against trimmed content.

 5 · Truncate

-Caps each surviving line at max_line_chars.
-The remainder is replaced with .
+Caps each line at max_line_chars and replaces the rest with .
 Default 240.
 Anything wider is almost certainly wrapped output meant for human eyes, not the model.

 6 · Head/tail window

-Keeps the first head and last tail lines, replacing the middle with a one-line marker like … 1,847 lines elided ….
-The default of head/tail = 30/15 keeps the orientation and the verdict, drops the middle.
+Keeps the first head and last tail lines, replacing the middle with a marker like … 1,847 lines elided ….
+The default of 30/15 keeps orientation and the verdict, drops the middle.

 7 · Hard cap

 Absolute byte ceiling.
-If the pipeline output is still over max_chars, it’s truncated and a marker line is appended.
-This is the safety valve — no compressor can ever produce output larger than max_chars, by construction.
+If the pipeline output is still over max_chars, it’s truncated and a marker line appended.
+The safety valve: no compressor can produce output larger than max_chars.

 8 · Empty fallback